esteham/erp-saas/README.md

 This project is licensed under the MIT License.
 👨‍💻 Author

-Developed by [Your Name]
+Developed by Esteham H. Zihad Ansari
-For any queries, email: you@example.com
+For any queries, email: spider@xetroot.com